Merryfurr/Dlient/README.md

 Closing Remarks
 =====================

-If you need help, want to give some suggestions or just want to talk, feel free to join our IRC channel #desura on irc.freenode.net.
+If you need help, want to give some suggestions or just want to talk, feel free to join our IRC channel #dlient on irc.freenode.net.